ContextMapper/contextmapper.github.io/_docs/language-reference/aggregate.md

 permalink: /docs/aggregate/
 ---

 The Aggregate pattern implementation from [Sculptor](http://sculptorgenerator.org/) has been adapted within CML to represent it with a separate grammar rule.
+For a short introduction to the syntax of the other tactic DDD patterns, please have a look at [Tactic DDD Syntax](/docs/tactic-ddd/).
-Note that all other tactic DDD patterns are not documented on this website.
-We refer to the [Sculptor project](http://sculptorgenerator.org/) and their [documentation](http://sculptorgenerator.org/documentation/advanced-tutorial).
+For more details, we refer to the [Sculptor project](http://sculptorgenerator.org/) and their [documentation](http://sculptorgenerator.org/documentation/advanced-tutorial).

 ## Syntax
 The aggregate supports the [Responsibility Layers](/docs/responsibility-layers/) pattern and the [Knowledge Level](/docs/knowledge-level) pattern.